pass-culture/pass-culture-main/api/documentation/docs/understanding-our-api/resources/individual-offers.md

 There are **two methods to create a product offer** using the pass Culture API :

 - **if your product is a book, a CD or a Vinyl**, you must create your product offer by indicating an **[European Article Numbering code (EAN)](https://en.wikipedia.org/wiki/International_Article_Number)**, a price and a quantity.
 We will fill the other offer fields using external databases (provided by our partner Titelive).
 The dedicated endpoint to upsert (create or update) product using EANs is **[this one](/rest-api/#tag/Product-offer-bulk-operations/operation/PostProductOfferByEan)**.
+The EAN must exist in our product database ; you can verify its availability using **[the dedicated endpoint](/rest-api#tag/Product-offer-bulk-operations/operation/CheckEansAvailability)**.
 - **for others products**, you create your product offer by providing all the data.
 The dedicated endpoint for this kind of creation is **[this one](/rest-api/#tag/Product-offers/operation/PostProductOffer)**.

 :::info